New At Zealand

 Get the information you need to get started at Zealand!

-Important dates and deadlines a head:
+Important dates and deadlines ahead:

-Approx. 1st of September: Study start at Zealand
+1st of February: Study start at Zealand

 COVID-19 and Zealand

 Until recently, all COVID-19 restrictions in Denmark were lifted.
 However, due to an increase in number of infected, new restrictions have been introduced.

 Restrictions that currently apply:

 - “Corona passport” at Zealand, restaurants, cafés, hairdressers, etc.